nadine-dawod/nadine-dawod/README.md

 🏆 BA in Human Rights and MA in Gender Studies

-⭐ Long career working with human rights issues
+⭐ Long career working with human rights organisations

-🌍 Based in Malmö, Sweden